syedehsans1/pocket-config-generator-carl-version/README.md

 ## Notes

+- The script will convert Morse Chain IDs to Shannon Service IDs in the output YAML files
 - If a service detail CSV file is not provided for an owner, default values will be used
 - For non-HTC node types, a custom rev_share_percent will be set (0% owner, 100% operator)
 - The script will create an `output` directory if it doesn't exist
 - Any errors reading service detail CSV files will be reported but won't stop the script
+- If the service mapping file cannot be loaded, the script will use original service IDs